Festivals & Events

 Traditional Japanese fans beat the summer heat

-During the 19th century, shops in Kumagaya began handing out traditional Japanese fans, called uchiwa, to shoppers to knock away the summer heat.
+During the 19th century, shops in Kumagaya began handing out traditional Japanese fans, called uchiwa, to shoppers instead of sekihan (red bean rice served on auspicious occasions).
 Over time, this tradition grew into a full-fledged festival.
 Today the fans themselves aren't as crucial to the Kumagaya Uchiwa Matsuri, but the name remains.
-Like all modern Japanese summer festivals, it's an excuse to hit the streets and have a good time.
+Like all modern Japanese summer festivals, it's a good time out on the town.

 Legendary figures of Japan

 The festival features a colorful parade where 12 massive floats proceed down the town's main streets.
-Along with the floats march droves of people heaving mikoshi portable shrines, musicians beating drums and blowing flutes, and revelers drinking and dancing.
+Along with the floats march musicians playing drums, gongs, flutes, and other instruments, and there are also yatai, stalls selling food and drink.
 The floats depict legendary figures from Japanese history such as Jimmu, the first emperor of Japan.

 A drumming competition

-The highlight of the festival is an event called tatakiai, a competition where young men show off their drumming skills, beating giant taiko drums on the floats.
+The highlight of the festival is an event called tatakiai, where young people show off their musical skills by playing drums, gongs, and flutes on floats and at yatai.
 Enjoy the show and grab some food and snacks from the many vendors around town.